pazz/alot/docs/source/usage/modes/bufferlist.rst

 Commands in `bufferlist` mode
 -----------------------------
-The following commands are available in bufferlist mode
+The following commands are available in bufferlist mode:

 .. _cmd.bufferlist.close: